Learning-Based Decision Making in a Competitive Card Game

 Abstract

-This thesis investigates behavioral cloning for learning to play Scripts of Tribute, a competitive deck-building card game used as a testbed at the IEEE Conference on Games AI Competition.
-A neural network was trained to imitate an expert MCTS bot using 6,400 games (673,619 decisions), achieving approximately 59% top-1 accuracy, approximately 15% above the strongest trivial strategy.
-This accuracy plateau persisted across five model configurations (84K-2.3M parameters) and two training methods (behavioral cloning and DAgger), suggesting the bottleneck is not model capacity but the teacher's reliance on search information unavailable to the student.
-A pointer-based architecture addresses a mismatch between positional action encoding and input processing that ignores card order, scoring actions by card content rather than position.
-The deployed bot (457K parameters) makes decisions in approximately 5ms and achieves 36.9% overall win rate against eleven competition bots, beating heuristic opponents but winning only 12-15% against the strongest MCTS-based bots.
-This gap is consistent with the compounding-error problem of behavioral cloning.
+This thesis studies behavioral cloning (imitation learning) to teach an AI to play Scripts of Tribute, a competitive deck-building card game used as a testbed at the IEEE Conference on Games AI Competition.
+We trained a neural network to imitate an expert Monte Carlo Tree Search (MCTS) bot using data from 6,400 games (673,619 decisions).
+The model matched the expert’s move about 59% of the time, roughly 15 percentage points above the strongest trivial strategy.
+This accuracy plateaued across five model sizes (84K–2.3M parameters) and two training methods (behavioral cloning and DAgger, a data aggregation approach that adds expert corrections), suggesting the limit is not model capacity but the teacher’s reliance on search information unavailable to the student at prediction time.
+To fix a mismatch where actions are encoded by position but inputs ignore card order, we introduce a pointer-based architecture that scores actions by card content rather than slot.
+The deployed bot (457K parameters) makes decisions in about 5 ms and achieves a 36.9% overall win rate against eleven competition bots.
+It beats heuristic opponents but wins only 12–15% against the strongest MCTS-based bots.
+This gap aligns with the compounding-error problem in behavioral cloning, where small mistakes snowball without corrective search.

 Keywords